tytydraco/yessleep/out/My_husband_liked_to_pop_bubble_wrap.md

 I let out a short laugh and then enquired: “What?!”

 Jane chuckled as well, “I know: exploded!
-Cats don’t simultaneously explode, do they?!
+Cats don’t spontaneously explode, do they?!
 I don’t really believe that.
 Who is to say how she died?
 I don’t know where that rumour came from.”

 “It sure sounds way too steep to me.”